top of page

 In addition, property owned in a Living Trust can transfer to the designated beneficiaries under the Living Trust without probate.

-While these forms of ownership in North Carolina can avoid probate, having a Will (which does achieve other important estate planning objectives), by itself, does not avoid probate.
+While these forms of ownership in North Carolina can avoid probate, having a Will by itself, does not avoid probate.

 If you need help guiding through the probate process in North Carolina, please call North Carolina Probate Solutions at 252-902-9006.